StockNews.com Initiates Coverage on Cantaloupe (NASDAQ:USAT)

-StockNews.com initiated coverage on shares of Cantaloupe (NASDAQ:USAT – Get Rating) in a report published on Tuesday.
-The firm issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Cantaloupe (NASDAQ:USAT – Get Rating) in a report issued on Wednesday.
+The brokerage issued a hold rating on the stock.

 Cantaloupe Stock Performance